Rhododendrons and azaleas have no tap roots. They have

 Too much water promotes root rot that can cause plant death.
 Too little

-water, and it feels like a dry sponge, and the plant will suffer and be badly
+water, the plant will suffer and can be

 damaged.
 Low available water in the root zone can cause leaves to sun burn.

-Sun burn appears as splotches of brown, tan or off-white areas on the top of the leaf.
+Sun burn appears as splotches of brown, tan or off-white areas on the leaves.

 Some foliage droop is normal in dry weather, especially on warm